GetJOMO/slate/source/index.html.md

 Description: Use this endpoint to report a target user (create a block w/ report_status) for the current_user with the target of another user.

+Report Status Enum values: `{ spam: 0, messages: 1, media: 2, bullying: 3, other: 4 }`

-Note: Use the _Unblock User_ endpoint to remove the block with report status.
+*Note:* By reporting a user, you are essentially blocking the user and including a report status.
+Therefore, use the _Unblock User_ endpoint to remove the block with report status.

 ### HTTP Request